All posts

 How much did Indian startups raise in H1 2026?

-Indian startups raised $5.2 billion across 501 deals in H1 2026, down 9% from $5.7 billion in H1 2025.
+Indian startups raised $5.2 billion across 501 deals in the first half of 2026, down 9% from $5.7 billion in H1 2025.

 Why did Indian startup funding decline in H1 2026?

-The decline was driven by a 64% drop in mega-rounds ($100M+), from 11 deals in H1 2025 to just 4 in H1 2026.
-Late-stage funding fell 27%, while seed and growth stages actually grew.
+The decline was driven by a sharp drop in mega deals ($100M+ rounds), which fell from 11 in H1 2025 to just 4 in H1 2026.
+Late-stage funding also dropped 27%.

-Which Indian startups raised over $100 million in H1 2026?
+Which Indian startups raised the largest rounds in H1 2026?

-Is Indian startup funding in a winter or recovery?
+Is Indian startup funding in a winter?

 ℹ️